Kai2142/Data_Analytics_Portfolio/basketball_academy/README.md

 - [Appendix](#appendix)

 ## Introduction
-Provide background information about the analysis, the dataset used, and the business problem being addressed.

 Company X, a basketball academy in Hong Kong, collects data on camp attendees to understand their demographics \
 and behaviors.
 This report aims to explore this dataset to drive business insights and improvements.

 ## Methodology
 Explain the data sources, collection methods, tools, and techniques used for analysis.